Liability insurance defined and explained

 Certain types of coverage may be required in your state and for your type of business.
 For example, commercial auto insurance is frequently required for companies that own vehicles.
 Plus, some organizations require that the businesses they work with have insurance, and some landlords require that you have general liability coverage.
 Our licensed business insurance experts can help you understand what kinds of policies you need.

-Does biBERK provide business liability insurance in my state?
+Does biBerk provide business liability insurance in my state?

 Most likely, yes.
 But it depends on the state you’re in and the type of insurance you’re looking for.
 Review our coverage maps for details.